vectorgrp/sil-kit-adapters-vcan/QEMU/README.md

 ```
 **Note:**  The CanEchoDevice is a SIL Kit participant on CAN1 network that echoes back CAN messages it receives after incrementing the received CAN ID by 1 and shifitng the data field by one byte to the left.

-## Monitoring CAN data generated on `can0` vCAN device
+## Monitoring CAN data generated on `can0` vcan device
-You can read the CAN frames that are transmitted by the QEMU image on Linux host, as they are fedthrough to the `can0` vCAN device on the host side throught the CAN Interface provided by the QEMU image.
+You can read the CAN frames that are transmitted by the QEMU image on Linux host, as they are fedthrough to the `can0` vcan device on the host side throught the CAN Interface provided by the QEMU image.
 To do this you can use the following command in a Terminal on your Linux host:
 ```
 candump can0
 ```